 Hang out with the locals

 End the day on a high note with some live music and local mingling at one of the bars in town.
 The Old Princeton Landing in Half Moon Bay is an excellent spot that features a regular line-up of bands and singers, plus a free pool tournament on Tuesdays.
-Up in Pacifica, Surf Spot gets lively with bands on weekends (and they serve good globally-inspired food all week as well).

 Whether it’s for a weekend escape or part of a longer trip down the California coast, you’ll find that two days in Montara are just enough to recharge your batteries and still make you want to come back for more.
 There must be something in the water.